 - 2 cups milk warmed

-- 1.5 pounds Yukon gold potatoes diced
+- 1 ½ pounds Yukon gold potatoes diced and peeled

-- 1 cup shredded cheddar cheese
+- 1 cup cheddar cheese shredded

-- ⅓ cup sour cream
+- ⅓ cup sour cream I use light

 - 1 teaspoon salt or more to taste